MahishaG/Protocol-Deviation-Automation/README.md

 User uploads trial data via Streamlit web interface after the application is launched once the python code runs.
 Application reads files and its validated against the protocol checks.

-2️⃣ Validation Rules
+2️⃣ Validation Rules:
-Each record is checked against predefined rules (example):

-Visit within allowed date window
-Lab measurement within protocol-defined ranges Required procedures completed
+Each record is checked against predefined rules, exmaple - Visit within allowed date window, Lab measurement within protocol-defined ranges,Required procedures completed, etc.

-3️⃣ Python iterates over all uploaded files and all rows, detecting deviations.
+3️⃣ Python iterates over all uploaded files and all rows, detecting deviations and these records are displayed in the final application.

 ## 💻 Output
 For each check:
 1. Displays all deviated records in tables.
-2. Provides sorting/filtering per PatientID or Visit.
+2. Provides filtering per PatientID or Visit.
 3. Optional export for further review.

 ## Conclusion